siddhartha-gadgil/DeptWeb/_auto-seminars/2013/2013-1-7-mr-g-p-balakumar.md

 date: 2013-1-7
 speaker: "Mr. G. P. Balakumar"
 title: "Rigidity and Regularity of Holomorphic Mappings"
 time: "4 - 5pm"
-venue: "Department of Mathematics, LH III"
+time: "Department of Mathematics, LH III"
 ---
 This talk will be on two themes that illustrate the rigidity and regularity of holomorphic mappings.
 The first part will deal with